 In fact, before the completion of the fence one station alone lost over 11,000 sheep in one year due to wild dog attacks.

-Take a photo at the fence – or better yet – the two-metre-tall dingo sculpture created by Scottish artist, Andy Scott, outside Jandowae Cultural Centre.
+Take a family photo at the fence – or better yet – the two-metre-tall dingo sculpture created by Scottish artist, Andy Scott, outside Jandowae Cultural Centre.

 Day 4: Discover a living classroom